microsoft/MXDial-IoT-Sample/README.md

 ### Twitter Setup

 > NOTE: Twitter have recently updated how they manage developer accounts and they are need to be approved first.
 It is important to note that this can take some time and you will not be able to use Twitter integration until this process is completed.
-As a workaround - you can use random placeholder strings in the Twitter web.config settings so that your app compiles.
-Once your account is approved, you will need to replace these values and re-publish your Web App to Azure
+As a workaround - Leave the placeholder values in the `web.config` updates later in the lab.
+The integration will fail gracefully until you update the values and re-publish your Azure Web Application.

 Create a Twitter App and get the following settings: